Efficient variants of the CMRH method for solving a sequence of multi-shifted non-Hermitian linear systems simultaneously: The restarted shifted CMRH method

 \section{The restarted shifted CMRH method}

-In this section, we present the derivation of the restarted shifted CMRH method for solving shifted linear systems~(\ref{eq1.1}) along with some convergence analysis.
-We conclude the section with a complexity analysis of the proposed algorithm, compared to the restarted shifted GMRES method.
+In this section, we present the restarted version of the shifted CMRH algorithm, and a convergence analysis.
+We conclude the section with a complexity study of the new method compared to the restarted shifted GMRES solver.